What Sex Toy Retailers Can Learn from the EdenFantasys Scandal

 May 3rd, 2009

-Most of the time, when I am not completely satisfied with a new sex toy, I develop a grudge against it and it becomes extremely difficult to see the strengths of the toy.
+Most of the time, when I am not completely satisfied with a new sex toy, I develop a grudge against it, and it becomes extremely difficult to see the strengths of the toy.
 This really isn’t the case with the Pleasure Tops vibrator.
-In fact, I just can’t help but focusing on how close this was to being my perfect toy.
+In fact, I just can’t help but focus on how close this was to being my perfect toy.
 It does make the disappointment harder to swallow, though.

 Ultimately, I don’t think this is a toy that can do it for me.
-It was an exciting tingle and I liked the overall fit but a stronger and larger clit stimulator would have really pushed me over the edge.
+It was an exciting tingle, and I liked the overall fit but a stronger and larger clit stimulator would have really pushed me over the edge.
 As I am prone to say, I enjoyed the way the toy hugged my pubic bone.
 Had I been able to achieve orgasm, I think it would have felt great.

-For those who only need a lighter touch or want a toy for warm up, then Pleasure Tops might do the trick but I kept the vibration on high the whole time and it still wasn’t enough.
+For those who only need a lighter touch or want a toy for warmup, then Pleasure Tops might do the trick but I kept the vibration on high the whole time, and it still wasn’t enough.
 For the strength of the vibration, I found the amount of sound to be acceptable.
-It is noticeably louder on the higher settings but once pressed against flesh, the sound is muffled.
+It is noticeably louder on the higher settings, but once pressed against flesh, the sound is muffled.
 For 2 AAA batteries, the amount of power is reasonable but I would consider a power supply of at least 2AA batteries, if not more.

 I would also change the entire control system.
 I might have tried to work myself up to the highest system is it was not such a hassle to adjust.
 To insert batteries, the end base, made of ABS plastic, unscrews.
 Battery insertion is easy and you screw the base back on.
 However, the base does not like to be screwed on snugly otherwise the vibrations do not work.
 There needs to be a thin area of space between the base and the rest of the toy itself.
 I could easily slip a piece of paper folded 4 times between this space.
 Not only is this annoying, but it made me wonder how waterproof this toy really is.
 I ran the toy under running water and patted down the outside before checking inside.
-There was water between the 2 parts of the Pleasure Tops but not in the battery area itself so I would trust it to hold up in the shower but maybe not completely submersed.
+There was water between the 2 parts of the Pleasure Tops but not in the battery area itself, so I would trust it to hold up in the shower but maybe not completely submerged.

 I wish the touchiness of screwing on the lid were the only problem I had.
 Unfortunately, the controls just suck.
 The base is also something of a giant dial.
 Because of this, turning too far toward the “Low/Off” side can cause the base to unscrew and turning too far in the “High” direction causes it to tighten to the point where vibration stops.
-The only way to ensure that neither happens is to use both hands which is really a hassle because you pretty much have to remove the toy to adjust the settings.
+The only way to ensure that neither happens is to use both hands, which is really a hassle because you pretty much have to remove the toy to adjust the settings.
 Dial controls should not be so difficult.
 I would much prefer a corded hand-held control with buttons and specific settings but I’m not a big fan of dial controls, period.
 Perhaps making this change would also make the Pleasure Tops usable during sitting.

-Were size and strength of the vibrations the only complaints I had with the Pleasure Tops, I would still use it because the shape is really what I have been wanting for a long time.
+Were the size and strength of the vibrations the only complaints I had with the Pleasure Tops, I would still use it because the shape is really what I have been wanting for a long time.
 However, the problematic base/controls really seem to thwart any efforts on my part to make the best out of Doc Johnson’s Pleasure Tops.
 Because this is so close to my perfect toy, I would plead with Doc Johnson or anyone else to take my suggestions into consideration.
 You have no idea how happy and sated that would make me!

 10 Comments